victorzappi/LDSP/docs/1_dependencies.md

 # DEPENDENCIES
 ## Required and optional tools to install beforehand

-- **Git [optional]**: while not needed to build/run LDSP applications, Git is very useful to download the LDSP environment from this repo and keep it up-to-date:
+- **Git**: while not needed to build/run LDSP applications, Git is very useful to download the LDSP environment from this repo and keep it up-to-date:
 [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+Also, if you are on Windows, by installing Git you will have access to Git Bash, which is a very useful Unix-like terminal environment that can be used instead of the command prompt!
 <br><br>

 - **Android NDK**: includes the C++ compiler (the toolchain) and the run-time libraries necessary to build from your computer/laptop LDSP applications that can run on your phone.